Logic-Link-Bot/docs/Site/index.md

 With the use of our pastebin command, you can generate a new pastebin link in a few seconds directly from the comfort of Discord! :partying_face:

 ==- :icon-bookmark: Tickets
-Our feature rich ticket system allows you to organize excess clutter in channels and provide a private space for your server members to talk.
+Our feature rich ticket system allows you to organize excess clutter in channels and provide a private space for your server members to communicate.

 ==- :icon-shield-check: Moderation
 Step up your server's defences with Logic Link's moderation and auto-mod systems.